 which satisfy the normalization $|u_{K}(\eta)|^2 - |v_{K}(\eta)|^2 = 1$.
-The use of ($u_K(\eta), v_K(\eta)$) is most favored in the literature, especially when investigating quantum features of cosmological perturbations \cite{martin2022discord}.
-In the present study, we use these two sets of parameters interchangeably.
+Here, the parameter $\theta_K(\eta)$ is called the rotation parameter and is non-relevant as long as amplification of vacuum perturbations matters.

-In the following, we consider the approximate solution to the system of equations~(\ref{2.12}) in the super-Hubble regime $K \ll 2\pi \mathcal{H}$, when the mode $K$ has been amplified sufficiently and the squeezing amplitude is high so that $r_K \gg 1$.
-The equations~(\ref{2.12}) in the long wavelength regime $K \ll 2\pi\mathcal{H}$ can be approximated by
+In the following, we consider the approximate solution to the system of equations~(\ref{2.2}) in the super-Hubble regime, $K \ll 2\pi \mathcal{H}$, where $\mathcal{H} = \frac{a'}{a}$ stands for the comoving Hubble parameter in conformal time.
+In the super-Hubble regime, the mode $K$ has been amplified sufficiently and the squeezing amplitude is high so that $r_K \gg 1$.